top of page

 The Nature Conservancy

-Our Approach: Our focus was on providing technical assistance and proposing a regional regulation (i.e., regional policies) on the gender issue in the coffee sector related to competitiveness and climate resilience in the context of TNC's work in the region.
-Beyond the proposed regulation, we aimed to share information and more concrete, in-depth recommendations.
-EarthEmpower conducted literature reviews and field research through interviews with key stakeholders and groups of producers (both men and women).
-We analyzed five policies and recommendation reports to compare suggestions and balance the intersectionality of climate change, gender, and competitiveness interests.
-We formulated a battery of recommended best practices, providing suggestions in the proposed regulation, recommendations for NGOs and other organizations, and specific guidance in the context of TNC and RESCA (Resilient Central America).
-Our recommendations aimed to foster competitive and climate-resilient Central American coffee value chains that are equitable for both men and women.
+As part of our work, we provided technical assistance and conducted a comprehensive range of research activities, including in-depth literature reviews, field research, and interviews with key actors, including men and women producers.
+We analyzed five policies and recommendation reports to compare suggestions and balance the intersectionality of climate change, gender, and competitiveness.
+Based on these findings, we formulated a battery of recommended best practices, providing suggestions in the proposed regulation, recommendations for NGOs and other organizations, and specific guidance within the context of TNC and RESCA (Resilient Central America).